 As of March 22, 2021, Trier University Library may be used as a space for work and study following registration, provided hygiene regulations are being observed.

-Access to printed books
+Access to and borrowing of printed books

 To order articles, please use our online form.